Recovery from addiction is a long process that requires extensive dedication and external support.

 When a person is in recovery, it is important to work on improving their overall health.

-Getting proper sleep is a necessary component to a healthy lifestyle.
+Getting proper sleep is a necessary component of a healthy lifestyle.
 Without consistent sleep, the body cannot fight against infections or chronic illnesses.

 In the same way, without sufficient sleep, your body will not be able to break its addiction to opiates.